 Swap to a Body Oil

 Ever stopped to consider whether it might be your body wash that's drying out your legs?
 Quickly make the switch to a nourishing oil-based formula, like Glossier's.
-Unlike soapy versions, this one won't strip the skin, and it also doesn't linger as an unwanted veil of grease—the oil foams up and washes away, leaving behind only a light hit of hydration.
-Vargas also says that oil helps soothe troubled skin, not only moisturizing, but also reducing redness and irritation.
+Unlike soapy versions, this one won't strip the skin, and it also doesn't linger like an unwanted veil of grease—the oil foams up and washes away, leaving behind only a light hit of hydration.
+Vargas also says that oil helps soothe troubled skin, not only moisturizing but also reducing redness and irritation.
 It'll cleanse your legs of any dirt and dead skin that's built up during the day, and it smells amazing, too.

 Look for Ingredients like Salicylic Acid